-The City of Maplewood Missouri is located in Mid St Louis County, just west of the City Limits of St Louis and about 15 minutes west of Downtown St Louis via Interstate 44.
+The City of Maplewood Missouri is located in Mid St. Louis County, just west of the City Limits of St. Louis and about 15 minutes west of Downtown St. Louis via Interstate 44.
 Important roads for Maplewood are Manchester Road, South Hanley Road, Laclede Station Road, Big Bend Blvd and other community roads.
 The city was officially incorporated in 1908.
-The population of Maplewood was 8,046 residents in 2010.

 The residents of Maplewood are served by the Maplewood Richmond Heights School District.
 The district has an Early Childhood Center, the Maplewood Richmond Heights Elementary School, the Maplewood Richmond Heights Middle School and the Maplewood Richmond Heights High School.
 The Maplewood Richmond Heights School District also serves the community of Richmond Heights Missouri.

 The City of Maplewood maintains nine community parks.
 The largest of them is the ll acre Deer Creek Park.
 The amenities that these parks provide are playgrounds, picnic sites and pavilions, lighted soccer field and baseball field, unlit baseball/softball fields, tennis and basketball courts and other amenities.
 The residents of the city can also enjoy the Maplewood Family Aquatic Center, an outdoor swimming pool and water park.
 The cities of Maplewood, Richmond Heights and Brentwood have a PARC cooperative that enables Maplewood residents to join The Heights, an indoor water park and recreation complex located in Richmond Heights.